-- A student may submit an appeal within seven (7) calendar days from the date of posting the approved course results or receiving the decision subject of the appeal through the online appeals system, and upon completing the relevant procedures as set by the University. - 2) The BAC shall carefully study the student's appeal, review any supporting evidence and submit its recommendation to the Assistant Director/Rector for Academic Affairs - 3) For appeals against course grades, the Branch Appeal Committee shall study the student appeal and verify the absence of any error in computation of results or in entering student's course marks in the SIS, as well as the absence of any unmarked questions. - 4) The student should be informed of the committee's recommendation(s), which will then be forwarded to the Central Examination Committee (CEC) to be endorsed within two weeks (14 calendar days) of submitting the appeal.
+- subject of the appeal through the online appeals system, and upon completing the relevant procedures as set by the University. - B. The BAC shall carefully study the student's appeal, review any supporting evidence and submit its recommendation to the Assistant Director/Rector for Academic Affairs - For appeals against course grades, the Branch Appeal Committee shall study the student appeal and verify the absence of any error in computation of results or in entering student's course marks in the SIS, as well as the absence of any unmarked questions. - The student should be informed of the committee's recommendation(s), which will then be forwarded to the Central Examination Committee (CEC) to be endorsed within two weeks (14 calendar days) of submitting the appeal. - C- The student may object to the committee's decision and re-appeal through the Branch Rector to the competent Branch Re-appeal Committee (BRC) within one week of being notified of the outcome of the appeal and the committee recommendation. - D- The Branch Re-Appeal Committee shall carefully consider and review the student's appeal to ensure absence of administrative errors and to rule out any procedural irregularity. - The student should be informed of the committee's recommendation(s) within two weeks (14 calendar days) of submitting the re-appeal. - The BRC recommendations will be forwarded to the Central Examination Committee (CEC) to be endorsed. - E- The BAC and BRC may consult with the respective General Course Coordinator or Academic Programme Deanship, or the relevant department if necessary. - F- If any of the committees (BAC) or (BRC) recommends change of the student appeal grade than the respective branch rectors shall submit the recommendation to the VPAA & SR to be submitted at the CEC. - G- The Vice President for Academic Affairs and Scientific Research submits to the Central Examination Committee all the appeal and re-appeal

-- 5) The student may object to the committee's decision and re-appeal through the Branch Rector to the competent Branch Re-appeal Committee (BRC) within one week of being notified of the outcome of the appeal and the committee recommendation. - 6) The Branch Re-Appeal Committee shall carefully consider and review the student's appeal to ensure absence of administrative errors and to rule out any procedural irregularity. - 7) The student should be informed of the committee's recommendation(s) within two weeks (14 calendar days) of submitting the re-appeal. - 8) The BRC recommendations will be forwarded to the Central Examination Committee (CEC) to be endorsed. - 9) The BAC and BRC may consult with the respective General Course Coordinator or Academic Programme Deanship, or the relevant department if necessary. - 10) The Vice President for Academic Affairs and Scientific Research submits to the Central Examination Committee all the appeal and re-appeal cases that he had received from the University Braches for final approval and endorsement. - 11) Following the approval of the CEC, the student's mark is updated by the authorized persons as required, provided that the changes are recorded in the student's permanent record. - 12) The student's right to appeal or re-appeal concerning his/her case shall be waived if he/she did not abide by the deadlines. - 13) The student's result should be confirmed as final and irrevocable one (1) semester after its adoption.
+- cases that he had received from the University Braches for final approval and endorsement. - H- Following the approval of the CEC, the student's mark is updated by the authorized persons as required, provided that the changes are recorded in the student's permanent record. - In the student's right to appeal or re-appeal concerning his/her case shall be waived if he/she did not abide by the deadlines. - J- The student's result should be confirmed as final and irrevocable one (1) semester after its adoption.
 No changes can occur from this point onward.